OrangeJedi/Aerial/README.md

 ## Features
 * Cycles through randomly selected Apple TV videos
 * Easily select only the video you want to play
+  * Select by video type (aerial, space, and underwater)
+  * Save various profiles of selected videos
 * Control video playback settings (speed, brightness, contrast, hue, saturation, etc.)
 * Skip videos with the right arrow key
+* Simple dip to black transition between each video
 * Multi-Screen Support
     * Play a different video on each screen
     * Play the same video on each screen
+    * Play videos on only the primary screen
 * Display text
   * Static text
   * Date and time
   * Display the location/description of the video
 * Change the font, size, and color of text
 * Sync to the time of day (mostly - not all videos have a 'day' or 'night' attribute yet)
+* Cache videos
+    * Downloads videos in the background
+    * Chose which video to download
+* Import your own videos

 ## To-Do
 * Full Multi-Screen Support